kings-moloch/kings-docs/docs/Launch.md

 # Launch

-## When will The LAO launch?
+## When will Kings' Azit DAO launch?

-The LAO already launched on April 28, 2020 at 12:00p (EST), but continues to accept contributions until all membership units are sold.
+Kings' Azit DAO already launched on April 28, 2020 at 12:00p (EST), but continues to accept contributions until all membership units are sold.

-## When will The LAO accept applications?
+## When will Kings' Azit DAO accept applications?

-The LAO will accept projects prior to the launch date.
-You can begin the application process at [The LAO DApp](https://www.thelao.io).
+Kings' Azit DAO will accept projects prior to the launch date.
+You can begin the application process at [Kings' Azit DAO DApp](https://www.kingsaz.it).